WikiAgents/WikiAgents/bookstack/init/books/content_task/chain_of_thought_agent.md

 ##### Description
 An agent that uses Chain of Thought reasoning.
-Has Wikipedia access.
+Customizable system prompt.

 ---